petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/building-clarity-on-liferay.md

 ### FAQ

 Like many businesses, Clarity suffers from a hidden support cost: frequently asked questions (FAQs) that consume valuable customer service resources.
 To address these costs, Clarity plans to add a dedicated FAQ page to their new website as part of building up a self-service knowledge base.
 This page will be organized by popular topics drawn from support data analytics and use the clean, minimalist design of the rest of the site.
-Additionally, each FAQ will include a ‘call to action’ that directs users to related site content.
+Additionally, each FAQ will include a ‘call to action' that directs users to related site content.
 Finally, Clarity wants the page to be easy to update, so non-technical team members can update the list of top FAQs based on current analytics, without relying on IT.

-With Liferay, Clarity can easily achieve their requirements while also providing the ability to personalize FAQs for different user segments, whether they’re guests or distributors.
+With Liferay, Clarity can easily achieve their requirements while also providing the ability to personalize FAQs for different user segments, whether they're guests or distributors.
 They also add a workflow to guide the review process for each FAQ and or even leverage headless APIs to have content generated dynamically based on results from the support system queries.

 <!-- ### Error Pages